 ***If you have an animal emergency, please contact your local Animal Control agency.
 As a private rescue organization, we are not authorized to provide field services for lost or injured pets.***

-The best way for an owned cat to get back home is to leave it where it is so the owner can find it; the cat likely belongs to one of your neighbors.
-If the animal has an ear tip (an ear with its tip cut off diagonally), this indicates that the cat is feral but has been previously trapped and spayed or neutered.
+The best way to get an owned cat back home is often just to leave it where it is so the owner can find it; the cat likely belongs to one of your neighbors.
+If the animal has an ear tip (an ear with its tip cut off diagonally), this may indicate that the cat is feral but has been previously trapped and spayed or neutered.
 At some point, it was determined that this cat was not suitable for adoption and you should not try to pick it up or handle it as it is most likely more wild than tame.
 (NOTE: Occasionally, tame cats do end up with ear tips.
 You can learn more about ear-tipping on our blog.)